Zhenger959/MoleculeCLA/README.md

 ```

 ## License
-Our dataset is available under the CC-BY license.
+Our dataset is available under the MIT license.
 The evaluation code is hosted by the GitHub organization and uses the MIT license.

 <!-- ## Contributing